terraframe/m2eclipse-ajdt/README.md

 If you find this plugin useful, you are free to use and distribute it according to the original license.

 ## Build
-Use Java version 11 or later to build this plugin.
+Use Java version 11 to build this plugin (if you use other version, build will fail because MANIFEST.MF has required version set to JavaSE-11)
 ```sh
 mvn clean package
 # or use specific java installation